CILSON/SMC/learnings/Structure-Mapping/BOS.md

 ### 1️⃣ Structure Context
 - Trend must already be defined using HH/HL or LL/LH
 - BOS is **continuation**, not reversal
+- Watch an Expansion case for Structural BOS

 ---